Types of Car Sensors Used in Automobile Engine

 Spark Knock Sensor

 The spark knock sensor is one of the important sensors on the engine.
 Most engines today are equipped with this sensor.
 This sensor is responsible for sensing and detecting vibrations caused by the detonation.
 The engine ECU uses the signal from this sensor to re-adjust the ignition timing and prevent detonation.
 A spark knock sensor ensures that the fuel is burning smoothly and not detonating (exploding erratically).
-Detonation can cause the head gasket to fail, piston lands to crack and rings to break, as well as possible rod bearing damage.
+Detonation can cause the head gasket to fail, piston lands to crack, and rings to break, as well as possible rod bearing damage.

 Fuel Temperature Sensor

-The Fuel Temperature Sensor is another sensor that ensures your cars fuel consumption is at its most efficient.
-The colder the fuel is the more dense and the slower it burns while when the fuel is warm is burns faster.
-There are many car parts will get damaged when the car runs out of fuel, so this sensor ensures that the right amount of fuel is injected to keep the vehicle running smoothly while being as efficient as possible.
+The Fuel Temperature Sensor is another sensor that ensures your car’s fuel consumption is at its most efficient.
+The colder the fuel is the more dense and the slower it burns while when the fuel is warm it burns faster.
+There are many car parts that will get damaged when the car runs out of fuel, so this sensor ensures that the right amount of fuel is injected to keep the vehicle running smoothly while being as efficient as possible.

-Another important part in car sensors list is the Voltage Sensor.
+Another important part of the car sensors list is the Voltage Sensor.
 This sensor manages the idling speed of the car and ensures the speed is increased or decreased as necessary.